Zwift Pod Review (Reviewed as Milestone Pod)

-This Milestone Pod Review includes a brief overview and a more detailed look at the differing aspect of the POD.
+This Zwift Pod Review includes a brief overview and a more detailed look at the differing aspect of the POD.

-The MILESTONE POD has been around for a few years.
+The Zwift POD has been around for a few years.
 It is now on its third hardware iteration and has moved on considerably from it’s first appearance as a souped-up shoe mileage tracker.

 It currently has: some rather clever nuances; interesting levels of accuracy; and a low price tag.
 Q3.2017 looks to see some of the running metrics being broadcast over Bluetooth that are currently (10July2017) only visible ‘after-the-fact’ on the Milestone app.